Mouthguards aren’t just for hockey.

-Mouthguards are necessary in any sport where there might be a strong chance of contact with other participants or hard surfaces and are also a good idea for recreational activities such as skateboarding, in-line skating and cycling.
+Mouthguards are necessary in any sport where there might be a high chance of contact with other participants or hard surfaces.
+They’re also a good idea for recreational activities, such as skateboarding, in-line skating, and cycling.

-A dentist makes an impression of the patient’s mouth and then creates an exact-fitting mouthguard from a cast model of the teeth impression using vacuum- or pressure-formed thermoplastic material.
-As they are customized, these mouthguards provide the best fit, protection and comfort; they are also the most durable.
+A dentist takes an impression of the patient’s mouth and then creates an exact-fitting mouthguard from a cast model of the teeth impression using vacuum- or pressure-formed thermoplastic material.
+Because they are customized, these mouthguards provide the best fit, protection, and comfort; they are also the most durable.